ggosal/UiPath/README.md

 - **Packages** contains *GetWorkflowDetailActivites* used as a dependency for many invoked workflows.
 This folder can be pointed to in UiPath's 'Manage Packages' option
 - **Process** contains the main UiPath process

+## Setup
+Open each library in ```Libraries/``` in UiPath and publish the library as a package to the folder of your choice.
+Ensure the folder you publish to is added as a dependency via 'Manage Packages' in the process.

 ## Collaborators
 Gauravdeep Gosal
 Michael Tubbs